LondonStageDB/database-code/README.md

 ### Documentation
 * `Process_of_Cleaning_and_Loading_London_Data.txt`
     - This README documents the steps required for taking input files recovered from Lawrence through the various parsing and data cleanup programs.
 * `London_ERD_Diagram_September_26_2018.pdf`
-    - An entity-relationship diagram mapping proposed relationships between tables in the SQL version of the LSDB.
+    - An entity-relationship diagram created by Todd Hugie, mapping implicit relationships between tables in the SQL version of the LSDB.
-    - These constraints were not applied at the time.
-Different contstraints were added later.
+    - These relationships were not implemented as formal database constraints at the time.
+      Doing so was unnecessary as that version of the database was not designed for ongoing, active modification outside of the initial funded period of performance.
+    - Constraints were added in 2025 to support resumption of active development work.

 ### Code